EternalFlam3-14/GeneProject/README.md

 # GeneProject #

 This Gene Project is a hobby brainchild born originally due to a hatred for punnett squares and the desire to trace alleles through multiple generations.
 It grew into a desire to emulate artificial selection through code (not IN code, I'm not doing AI code-writing-code), selecting and breeding in order to produce desired results.
 The program is built using C++ (using very intro level code), uses the G++ compiler, uses GLFW and Glad in order to provide platform-independent graphics for the user interface.
+This is my first program, my first c++ program, my first cross-platform program, etc, etc., so it's a massive learning experience for me.
+\
+As of the moment, the code doesn't do anything with the phenotypes, therefore the genome could be anything.
+However, I'm currently (and going to continue to) code it using Cannabis *sativa.* Not only is it the field I'm interested in, it's the whole reason this program was birthed.
+The plant has many applicable uses in human society, and while the base code is merely even a skeleton the end result might show a unique view of the plant and maybe even genetic studies as well.
+As well as have a very useful gene program under the hood, extendable and applicable to many applications.

 ### Code Information
-- Made in VSCode
 - Uses G++ terminal code in order to compile (MinGW must be installed in the case of Windows)
 - Currently uses a .bat (Windows Batch) shell script
 - Uses a .exe file
+- Made in VSCode (The free Microsoft text editor that isn't an IDE.
+I know I could be using an IDE, but I stared with VSCode & I don't want to download another program, etc, etc. I'll deal with the added complexity, more learning)

 #
 \